bjaws999/ruby-to-python/README.md

     rake run [RUBYFILEPATHHERE]

+## Gem
+A gem currently does exist but it does not do anything.
+If you want to download it for any reason you can by calling

+    gem install RubyToPython

 ## License
 This project is licensed under the Apache License 2.0 the full text of which is included within this repository.